 ABN 82 981 356 671

 He has lived experience of mental and emotional distress, as well as the dehumanizing experience of seeking assistance and being rebuffed, labelled and invalidated.
-Rory understands feeling misunderstood and alienated by an emphasis on diagnostic labels, rather than acknowledgement that distress is often a response to past traumatic experiences.
-Abandoning the hope that he would be understood within mainstream medical services, Rory sought and found refuge from distress amidst human connection.
+Rory understands feeling misunderstood and alienated by an emphasis on diagnostic labels, rather than acknowledgement that distress is an understandable response to our life experiences.
+Abandoning the hope that he could be understood within mainstream medical services, Rory sought and found refuge from distress within human connection.
 Rory also has a lived understanding of persistent drug and alcohol consumption in response to life situations that feel overwhelming.

 Rory has several years experience working one on one with clients in a homelessness services setting.
 This professional experience further confirmed his belief that emotional distress and extreme states are often understandable human responses to trauma, rather than a result of individual deficiencies or ‘disorders’.
 Rory’s therapy approach prioritises non-judgement and working towards (re)establishing safety and control in people’s lives.
 He believes compassionate and trusting human connection is central to these goals.

 Rory has a particular interest in working with people who hear voices or experience extreme states and other emotional distress.
-Using methodologies such as the Maastricht Hearing Voices Approach, he is passionate about assisting people to find meaning and deeper understanding within their experiences, recognising that people are inherently the experts in their own lives.
+He is passionate about assisting people to find meaning and deeper understanding within their experiences, recognising that people are inherently the experts in their own lives.

-Rory has trained under Humane Clinic Co-Directors, Matt Ball and Stephanie Mitchell, and joined the Clinic as a Social Worker/Psychotherapist in December 2019.
-Rory also holds a Bachelor of Arts (History and Political Science) and previously worked for several years within Social Policy settings.
-As such he has a well-developed understanding of our social, political and economic systems, and the compounding alienation people experiencing distress and/or ‘difference’ face when coming into contact with these systems.
+Rory also holds a Bachelor of Arts (History and Political Science) and has previous experience in Social Policy and Advocacy roles.
+He has a deep understanding of our social, political and economic systems, and the compounding alienation people experience when coming into contact with these systems.
+Rory joined Humane Clinic as a Social Worker/Psychotherapist in 2019 and also facilitates training to groups within SA and nationally.